dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAGDatabase/README.md

 # Description

-The `SqlAGDatabase` DSC resource is used to add and/or remove databases to a specified availability group.
+The `SqlAGDatabase` DSC resource is used to add databases or remove databases from a specified availability group.

 ## Requirements